jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Some of the more famous open-source projects.
 Most of this software, worth many billions of dollars, you can download and use for free.
 If you can't program, it only takes hiring a few to get whatever product you can imagine._

 All this praise doesn't mean open-source communities are perfect and can run the world.
 It has problems.
-Mainly it's people can be too rude, and [it's too easy to free-load off its contributors](https://www.youtube.com/watch?v=MO8hZlgK5zc), discouraging growth.
+Mainly it's people can be too rude, with no central ownership projects can quickly die off, [it's too easy to free-load off its contributors](https://www.youtube.com/watch?v=MO8hZlgK5zc), discouraging growth.

 That's why open-source is only a part of the ecosystem bringing the Internet Age and mass-collaboration to life.
 There will always be significant energy, manufacturing, and mining companies with large corporate structures, mass-producing our essential products.
+There are plenty of business sector that need Big Business.
 Likewise, the government will always run social programs and install traffic lights.

 With that in mind, however, open-source is vital.

 Precisely because nobody owns its educational content, server software, operating systems, web apps, and so many other remarkable technologies.
 That means gatekeepers can't stop digital inventors from empowering more player gods.
 Whether it's with a simple rotating list of persons to take out the trash.
 An online encyclopedia with millions of helpful articles.
 Or software to give society internet streaming—as when a few hackers tore down "Darth Blockbuster's" gate when he tried to keep us buying and borrowing his DVDs.

-To continue opening gates, building the era of mass-collaboration, and ushering us into the Internet Age, the open-source community needs our support.
+To continue opening gates, building the era of digital mass-collaboration, and ushering us into the Internet Age, the open-source community needs our support.
 We can't ask any more of them.
 The Jedi have done their job.

 Main Street needs to step up and flock to the open-source banner and grab hold of the great levers of power they've made for us.